Army of Me (Christina Aguilera song)

 "Army of Me" is a song recorded by American singer-songwriter Christina Aguilera for her seventh studio album, Lotus (2012).
 It was co-written by Aguilera with Jamie Hartman, David Glass and Phil Bentley, with production done by Hartman and Tracklacers.
 Described by Aguilera as part two to her 2003 single "Fighter", she decided to record the song so that her newer, younger fans would have an empowering song to listen in case they were unfamiliar with her previous work.
 The song combines dance-pop and Eurodance genres; its instrumentation incorporates drum beats and rock guitars.
 "Army of Me" garnered mixed reviews from music critics.
 Many praised Aguilera's strong delivery of the song's message and branded it a potential single, while others criticized it for being too similar to "Fighter".
 Upon the release of Lotus, the song debuted on the South Korea international singles chart at number 103 with digital download sales of 2,689.
 Aguilera has performed the song at the 40th American Music Awards in the United States.

 Background and recording

-Following the release of her sixth studio album, Bionic (2010), Aguilera filed for divorce from her husband Jordan Bratman, starred in the film Burlesque, and recorded the accompanying soundtrack.
-She then became a coach on NBC's singing competition show The Voice and appeared as a featured artist on Maroon 5's single "Moves like Jagger" (2011), which spent four weeks atop the US Billboard Hot 100 chart.
-Following these events, Aguilera announced that had plans to begin production of her seventh album, stating that she wanted high quality and "personal" songs for the record.
-Regarding the creative direction, she revealed that the album would be a "culmination of everything I've experienced up until this point ...
-I've been through a lot since the release of my last album, being on ('The Voice'), having had a divorce ...
-This is all sort of a free rebirth for me."
-She further said "I'm embracing many different things, but it's all feel-good, super-expressive [and] super-vulnerable."
-Aguilera continued to say that the album would be about "self-expression and freedom" because of the personal struggles she had overcome during the last couple of years.
-Speaking about her new material during an interview on The Tonight Show with Jay Leno in 2012, Aguilera said that the recording process for Lotus was taking a while because "I don't like to just get songs from producers.
-I like them to come from a personal place ...
-I'm very excited.
-It's fun, exciting, introspective, it's going to be great".